 The three losses entering Wednesday for JCA came against Carmel, Joliet Central and Benet Academy.
 All three were by 19 or more points.

-However, Keltz sank another layup 24 seconds after that to get the JCA bench feeling confident.
-Ty Jackson hit a three with nine seconds left in the first, though, to put the Spartans up 17-6 heading into the second.
+Keltz sank another layup 24 seconds after that to get the JCA bench feeling confident.
+Ty Jackson hit a three with nine seconds left in the first to put the Spartans up 17-6 heading into the second.

-The second wasn’t much better.
-The Angels trailed 21-10 midway through the period and 25-12 at the break.
+The second quarter wasn’t much better.
+The Angels trailed 21-10 midway through the quarter and 25-12 at the break.
 But again, they showed resiliency.
-They actually outscored the Spartans in the third period 9-7.
-Outside of Jackson, the defense held Marian scoreless for the period.
+They actually outscored the Spartans in the third quarter 9-7.
+Outside of Jackson, the defense held Marian scoreless for the quarter.

-The offense wasn’t able to catch fire, they still got the game back within seven and held the Spartan offense without any points the first four minutes of the final period.
+The offense never caught fire, but they still got the game back within seven and held the Spartan offense without any points for the first four minutes of the fourth quarter.
 The result was the closest contest JCA has had this month.
-They’ll hope it’s also a sign that things are beginning to turn around for them and get back on track.
+They’ll hope it’s a sign that things are beginning to turn around for them to get back on track.

 “We just have to move the ball around,” Keltz said.
 “We need to make sure that we look at the open gaps and see the floor more.”

-Next up for JCA will be a trip to Marist this Saturday.
-The RedHawks are 17-4 this season and will be a tough task.
+Next up for JCA will be a trip to Marist on Saturday.
+The RedHawks are 17-4 this season so will be a tough task.
 Still, Keltz expressed confidence that the group will get things going again very soon.

 “We just need to be consistent in our competitiveness,” Adler said.
 “Regardless of our opponent, style of defense, size, speed, ability, our competitive nature has to stay the same from game to game.”

-Johnson led Marian with 18 points while JCA was led by Gabrielle Gavin with eight.
+Johnson led Marian with 18 points.
+JCA was led by Gabrielle Gavin with eight.

 :quality(70)/s3.amazonaws.com/arc-authors/shawmedia/cea60bdf-7d85-46f0-858c-a40671ab2ce7.png)